clueboard/milc/docs/metadata.md

 from milc import cli
 ```

-You must only do this once, and you should do it as early in your program's execution as possible.
+You should only do this once, and you should do it as early in your program's execution as possible.

 ## Environment based setup